AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2026/2026-04-22-startup-versus-big-tech-good-bad-ugly/startup-versus-big-tech-good-bad-ugly.md

 But don't stay so long that you forget how to hustle.
 They are called **golden handcuffs** for a reason.
 I know people who stayed so long they now struggle to move anywhere else except for maybe another big company.

 Once you have some experience, optimize for learning over compensation.

 The environments where you're slightly out of your depth are usually the ones that move your career forward fastest.

 I grew more and learnt more things at First AML than anywhere else.

+## Conclusion

 The sweet spot is somewhere between understanding the discipline of a large organisation and still being able to build something from scratch.

-Where are you in your journey — and which way are you leaning right now?
-Do you prefer the statbility of a big company or the excitement of wearing ten different hats at a startup?
+Where are you in your journey, and which way are you leaning right now?
+Do you prefer the stability of a big company or the excitement of wearing ten different hats at a startup?
+Or are you just there for the free snacks?